ARIA Sentinel-1 GUNW Product Guide¶

 Each ARIA frame is defined by the extent of a specific collection of these individual burst SLCs.
 Each ARIA-S1-GUNW product is processed to the extent of one of these frames, which results in output products with consistent footprints through time.
 ARIA-S1-GUNW products containing the same bursts, and thus sharing the same geographic footprint, are said to have the same ARIA Frame ID.

-To ensure that ARIA-S1-GUNW products are always created using standard footprints, the ARIA Frame ID needs to be provided along with the reference and secondary granules that intersect this footprint for a given date in order to create a new ARIA-S1-GUNW product (see figure below).
+To ensure that ARIA-S1-GUNW products are always created using standard footprints, the ARIA Frame ID needs to be provided along with the reference and secondary granules that cover this footprint for a given date in order to create a new ARIA-S1-GUNW product (see figure below).

 ARIA Frame ID Maps¶